Radiation Oncology

 Curriculum & Board Preparation

+We are proud to offer a well-round, robust, and flexible curriculum for resident trainees.
 Thirty-four to 36 of the 48 months of residency will be spent in required core clinical rotations.
 The remaining months will be used for elective time and laboratory or clinical research.
-Ten months are dedicated for professional development time/ research for third year residents with the option to extend to 12 months.
-This may be used for research, either clinical or basic.
-Alternatively, this time can be utilized for advancing other domains of knowledge either within radiation oncology or for other areas such as palliative care or population health.
+Ten months are dedicated for professional development time/ research for third year residents, with the option to extend to 12 months.
+This time may be used for research, either clinical or basic.
+Alternatively, this time can be utilized for advancing other domains of knowledge, either within radiation oncology or in other areas such as palliative care or population health.

 Teaching Format

 Rebecca Krc & Martha FrancisTeaching is carried out through didactic lectures, clinics and numerous teaching conferences, with emphasis on patient care, under the supervision of full-time faculty.
 Elective time is spent in related oncological specialties to promote the multidisciplinary concept of managing cancer patients.
-The department enjoys state-of-the-art equipment and operates several sites both on- and off- campus, which include: a main facility in the Gudelsky Tower of the University of Maryland Medical Center, the Maryland Proton Treatment Center (MPTC) in downtown Baltimore, the Central Maryland Radiation Oncology center in Columbia, the Kaufman Cancer Center at UM Upper Chesapeake Health in Bel Air, the Tate Cancer Center at UM Baltimore Washington Medical Center in Glen Burnie, and the Requard Radiation Oncology Center at UM Shore Regional Health in Easton.
-The majority (90%) of training is completed at UMMC and MPTC with select rotations at community sites.
+The department enjoys state-of-the-art equipment and operates several sites both on- and off- campus, which include: a main facility in the Gudelsky Tower of the University of Maryland Medical Center, the Maryland Proton Treatment Center (MPTC) in downtown Baltimore, the Central Maryland Radiation Oncology (CMRO) center in Columbia, the Kaufman Cancer Center at UM Upper Chesapeake Health in Bel Air, the Tate Cancer Center at UM Baltimore Washington Medical Center (BWMC) in Glen Burnie, the Requard Radiation Oncology Center at UM Shore Regional Health in Easton, and UM Capital Region Health in Largo, MD.
+The majority (90%) of training is completed at UMMC and MPTC, with select rotations at our CMRO and UM BWMC community sites.

 Regine Niyi Nurses StationThere are many intradepartmental and interdepartmental conferences and tumor boards to attend.
 It is essential to the success of our teaching program that our residents attend all departmental conferences and all interdepartmental conferences appropriate for each rotation.
 They are designed to teach all levels of trainee, and accomplish important patient care functions on a daily basis.
 Residents are blocked from clinical duties during all teaching conferences.